clipmagic/ChatAI/docs/admin-guide/frontend-integration.md

 This chapter explains how the widget is structured, which parts can be customised safely, and which attributes must remain stable because they are used by the JavaScript.

+**The Anatomy of a Chatbot** provides a concise overview of how chatbot components interact and how site content is supplied to a model.

 ---

 ### 7.1 Recommended Approach for Customising Frontend Assets